Languages at Duke

 Back to top >

-Can I take a foreign language class abroad and get FL credit for it?
+Can I take a language class abroad and get FL credit for it?
 What if the FL they study overseas isn't a language taught at Duke (e.g. Finnish)?

 Yes, if the language being studied is the same language that is spoken in the study abroad setting.
 That is, you may get FL credit for taking Chinese in China, but not for taking Chinese in Australia or in any other country where Chinese is not the main language of communication.
 Students on non-Duke programs must have the course itself pre-approved through the Global Education office and the relevant Duke department, but if you want to receive FL credit, you must apply for this after they have taken the course.
 Application forms for the FL mode of inquiry can be found on the Academic Requirements Transfer Credit page.

-If you have a compelling reason for wishing to satisfy the foreign language requirement in a study abroad setting with a language that is not offered at Duke, e.g. with Finnish in Finland, you may do so only with permission from your academic dean, and provided you take the required number of approved courses at the required levels.
+If you have a compelling reason for wishing to satisfy the language requirement in a study abroad setting with a language that is not offered at Duke, e.g. with Finnish in Finland, you may do so only with permission from your academic dean, and provided you take the required number of approved courses at the required levels.

 Back to top >